"Mañana" doesn't mean "tomorrow". It means "not today."

 It's 4pm.
 No sign of anyone.
 I call.
 I'm told the time window is from 8am to 8pm.
 They must just be delayed, they'll be there by 8.

-No sign of anyone.
+Still no sign of anyone.

 Customer Solutions tells me "The drop was rescheduled for technical reasons."
 What were the reasons?
 They don't know.
 When was it rescheduled to?
 They don't have a date.
 (Dave comments that this is a meaning of "rescheduled" with which he was previously unfamiliar.)